dldimartino/kapitus/README.md

 This is the Kapitus coding challenge

-Created git commit.

-Success!
-Created kapitus at /Users/dimar/Coding/kapitus Inside that directory, you can run several commands:

-  npm start
-    Starts the development server.

-  npm run build
-    Bundles the app into static files for production.

-  npm test
-    Starts the test runner.

-  npm run eject
-    Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
-If you do this, you can’t go back!

-We suggest that you begin by typing:

-  cd kapitus
-  npm start

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).